 - Big Man on Campus: In Kingdom, he is the most popular student of The Royal Academy by a long shot, to the point that the entire plot of the island revolves around everyone liking him.

 - Canon Immigrant: He appears in The Sims 4 base game.

 - Chaste Hero: In Kingdom, both of the female characters in The Royal Academy are in love with him and want him to take them to the Prom.
 Instead, he is more interested in his phone, which doesn't amuse either girl very much.

-- Green Lantern Ring: His telephone's apps can mimic animal calls, order pizzas, act like a glowstick, has beverage frothing capability...
+- Green Lantern Ring: His cellphone has apps that can mimic animal calls, order pizzas, act as a glowstick, has beverage frothing capabilities.

 - Oblivious to Love: He doesn't really catch on that the girls have their eyes on him.

 - Phoneaholic Teenager: Beginning in Kingdom he's become obsessed with his phone to the point where he says its his most prized possession.
 In Agents his worst nightmare was not being able to have an amazing cell phone.

 - Wearing a Flag on Your Head: Most incarnations have him wearing a Union Jack on his shirt.
 Not a straight example, since he's (presumably) not British.